General Policies and Procedures

 The smoking of cigarettes (including vaping devices) is prohibited by state law in any campus building.
 The use of candles or incense inside the dorm is also forbidden due to the fire hazard.

-Care of the Lounges and Common Rooms
+Care of the Lounges, Common Rooms, and Dorm Patios

 Care of the men’s and women’s residence hall lounges and the rooms in St. Joseph Commons is the responsibility of the students using them.
 Students should leave areas clean and orderly, turning off lights when not needed.